marcecj/stream_looper/README.md

 As mentioned above, Stream Looper works by recording an input signal into an internal buffer and looping within that buffer.
 Playback never stops.

+### UI-independent Controls

+FAUST can generate various types of programs, and they will share the same controls, be it as command-line options, Pd messages, or graphical sliders.
+The following description holds for _all_ of them.

 You can control two things: the way the loop is played, and the way it is recorded.
 Specifically, you control the region within the buffer in which the read and write pointers loop.
 In both cases, there there are two sliders to